smarie/PyQt5-minimal/README.md

 start cmd /k echo %PATH%
 ```

 You will have to open a commandline using this script to use PyQt5.
 Note: modify the above script if your python distribution is not miniconda3 or is not at this path.
+Also if you need git,  modify the path above to add your usual git first in the path, otherwise it will be shadowed by the one inside msys2, leading to git errors about already cloned repositories.

  * execute the following commands from inside the command window launched by the above, the first time.
 This will update msys2 and update your environment.